by Cynthia M. Johnson, MA

-A corneal abrasion is a scratch on the cornea.
-The cornea is the clear, front surface of the eye.
-It sits in front of the colored part of the eye.
+A corneal abrasion is a scratch on the clear front layer of the eye.

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 An eye exam will be done.
-The doctor will look for any foreign objects in the eye.
+The doctor will look for any unusual objects in the eye.
 Drops of a special dye may be placed in the eye.
 The dye will make it easier to see a scratch when seen under a special blue light.

 American Academy of Ophthalmology

 Ahmed F, House RJ, et al. Corneal abrasions and corneal foreign bodies.
 Prim Care.
 2015 Sep;42(3):363-375.